Nityant17/Cybersec-Stuff/picoCTF/Cryptography.md

 **Flag:** `picoCTF{5UB5717U710N_3V0LU710N_357BF9FF}`

-The cipher was a substitution cipher so i just searched online for a substitution decoder and it didnt work then i tried understanding the cipher and saw there was a weird key like thing at the start of the cipher and also it seemed like the letters were just intechanged between each other but each letter only corresponded to one value (use chatGPT and it suggested that this could be a Mono-alphabetic Substitution cipher) so i searched for an online decoder that could solve this and found a site in which i gave the cipher and they key and it decoded the cipher and gave me the flag!!!
+The cipher was a substitution cipher so i just searched online for a substitution decoder and it didnt work then i tried understanding the cipher and saw there was a weird key like thing at the start of the cipher and also it seemed like the letters were just intechanged between each other but each letter only corresponded to one value (used chatGPT and it suggested that this could be a Mono-alphabetic Substitution cipher) so i searched for an online decoder that could solve this and found a site in which i gave the cipher and they key and it decoded the cipher and gave me the flag!!!

 - [Decoder](https://www.dcode.fr/monoalphabetic-substitution)